 A final and important right of a co-owner is the right to partition.
 Generally, each co-owner has the unilateral right to partition the property.
 Such a partition can occur voluntarily through a written agreement or involuntarily through court action.
 A partition action will result in the division of the co-owned property into distinct, separate portions.
 If a physical division of the property is not possible, a court may order a sale of the property with the proceeds divided proportionately among the co-owners.

 This article has outlined the basic rights and duties of co-owners, but is not an exhaustive list.
-If you have questions regarding the rights or duties of co-owners contact our law offices
+If you have questions regarding the rights or duties of co-owners contact our law offices for a consultation.